openfoodfacts/off-product-environmental-impact/README.md

 ### Algorithm

 The algorithm used by this program is based on a Monte-Carlo approach to estimate the impact of a product.
 Its principle is to pick random possible recipes of the product and compute their impact until the geometric mean of the impacts of all sampled recipes stabilizes within a given confidence interval.
-The sampling of possible recipes is made as accurate as possible by the use of a non-linear programming solver ([SCIP](http://scip.zib.de/)), and nutritional information of the product.
+The sampling of possible recipes is made as accurate as possible by using a non-linear programming solver ([SCIP](http://scip.zib.de/)), and nutritional information of the product.

 ## Disclaimer